 East Palestine is a very small village located in the state of Ohio.
-With a population of 4,681 people and just one neighborhood, East Palestine is the 282nd largest community in Ohio.
-Much of the housing stock in East Palestine was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 4,658 people and just one neighborhood, East Palestine is the 282nd largest community in Ohio.
+East Palestine has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, East Palestine is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, East Palestine is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in East Palestine who work in office and administrative support (13.82%), sales jobs (12.10%), and management occupations (7.89%).